PaddlePaddle/GraphNet/README.md

 ## 💬 GraphNet Community

-You can join our community via the following group chats.
+You can join our community via following group chats.
 Welcome to ask any questions about using and building GraphNet.

 <div align="center">
 <table>